fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 ```
 Note:
 Here you see that my algorithm failed on the unified character \u0000.
 The reason for that was, that my algorithm had to limit the amount of supported characters to upper case chars A-Z and white spaces by depending on the Array with all supported chars.
-We also see so called "shrinks" which are modifications of a random data that get reduced to the critical corner cases like empty strings or 0
+We also see so called "shrinks" which are modifications of a random data that get reduced to the critical corner cases like empty strings or 0.

-rngState is the seed used for the randomized data.
+"rngState" is the seed used for the randomized data.
 It helps you to reproduce an error case if it happens to you.

 ??VERTICAL
 ### What JSVERIFY tells us II